jphmrst/PLC/README.md

 Emacs will replace them in your Agda file with the corresponding special character.

-For example, we can add a comment line to our `hello-world.agda` file.
+For example, we can add a comment line to one of the `.agda` test files.
 Let's say we want to add a comment line that reads

 ```
 {- I am excited to type ∀ and → and ≤ and ≡ !! -}